 m.
 Suitable complex commercial cases under the International Commercial Arbitration Act (Ontario), Arbitration Act, 1991 (Ontario) and Commercial Arbitration Act (Canada).

 Gilbertson Davis LLP has commercial litigation lawyers who are experienced advocates in matters on the Commercial List, including oppression claims under the provincial and federal Business Corporations Acts, arbitration disputes, partnership disputes, and franchise disputes under the Arthur Wishart Act.

 Resolving your corporate or franchise dispute through the Commercial List process may allow for a more efficient resolution, which could help minimize and limit the impact such litigation puts on your business.

 Our senior commercial litigators have in-depth experience in a wide variety of businesses and industries which allows us to have a quick understanding of your business and the dispute at hand.

 Where the court seeks to intervene in or review an arbitration proceeding or award, it may be possible to have those issues addressed through the Commercial List in Toronto, which may assist in maintaining the prompt final resolution that arbitrations are intended to promote.

-We strive to resolve our clients’ disputes early and effectively through the provision of quality legal services at reasonable rates.
-We are experienced litigators both in the courtroom and in arbitration.
-We have experience in franchise matters in the Ontario Superior Court of Justice, the Divisional Court, the Ontario Court of Appeal, and in arbitration.
+We strive to resolve our clients’ disputes early through the provision of quality legal services at reasonable rates.
+Gilbertson Davis LLP has experienced litigators both in the courtroom and in arbitration.
+These lawyers have experience in franchise matters in the Ontario Superior Court of Justice, the Divisional Court, the Ontario Court of Appeal, and in arbitration.

 The protections and obligations of parties involved in franchises are complex, and involve statutory, common law, and equitable issues.
 Where the issues in dispute are complex, the Commercial List can be of assistance in leading to an efficient resolution where your matter is overseen by judges who are familiar with those protections and obligations.